Tejasv-bhalla/AI_Persona/README.md

 ### Router Node
 - Deterministically routes based on guard output.
-- In voice mode, checks conversation history to force `scheduling` route if the bot is mid-negotiation (e.g., waiting for name, email, or slot confirmation) — preventing context loss from LLM intent misclassification.
+- In voice mode, checks conversation history to force `scheduling` route if the bot is mid-negotiation — preventing context loss from LLM intent misclassification.

 ### Retrieval Node
 - Generates a dense query vector via FastEmbed.
 - Checks the in-process semantic cache (voice only).
-On hit (cosine similarity ≥ 0.88), returns cached chunks and answer immediately.
+On hit (cosine similarity ≥ 0.88), returns immediately.
 - On miss: performs hybrid BM25 + dense Qdrant search, then reranks candidates by cosine similarity.
-- Stores the query vector in state for post-stream caching.

-### Cal.com Node (Scheduling)
+### Cal.com Node
 - Fetches up to 5 available slots from Cal.com API.
-- In voice mode, runs a 4-state conversation loop:
+- Runs a 4-state conversation loop: **Offer → Negotiate → Name capture → Email capture → Book**.
-  1. **Offer** — presents one slot at a time (`"My next slot is Monday at 10 AM.
-Does that work for you?"`)
-  2. **Negotiate** — if rejected, offers the next slot.
-  3. **Name capture** — asks for the recruiter's name.
-  4. **Email capture** — asks for email, normalizes verbal transcriptions, confirms, and books via Cal.com v2 API.

 ### Generator Node
 - Selects model based on mode: `llama-3.3-70b-versatile` for chat, `llama-3.1-8b-instant` for voice.
 - Streams tokens directly to the response.
-In voice mode, skips generation if `state["answer"]` is already set by the calcom or smalltalk node.

 ### Grader Node (Chat Only)
 - Runs asynchronously after streaming completes.
-- Uses `llama-3.1-8b-instant` to verify every claim in the generated answer is supported by the retrieved context chunks.
+- Uses `llama-3.1-8b-instant` to verify every claim is supported by retrieved context.
 - Returns `grounded: bool` in the `done` SSE event.
-The frontend displays a visual indicator for ungrounded responses.

 ---